 Jonathan Creek Clean Up – In the past, Town officials have joined together with Citizens, Business Owners, and other Volunteers to clean trash out of Jonathan Creek.
 The Town will be scheduling this event during Haywood Waterways’ “Big Sweep” Event.
 Please check their site for scheduled dates.

-Maggie Valley Fall Clean-up Day – Volunteers met on Saturday, September 14, 2019 at 9am to pick up litter in Maggie Valley.
+Maggie Valley Fall Clean-up Day – Eleven volunteers met on Saturday, September 18, 2021 at 9am to pick up litter in Maggie Valley.
 Volunteers from the Community met at Town Hall and all supplies were provided.
 This “Maggie Valley Litter Pick Up Day” is in association with the Haywood County Commission for a Clean County.
-The pick up time lasted around one hour.
+The pick up time lasted over one hour.
 Thank you volunteers for preparing Maggie Valley for a beautiful fall season!

 Gloves, safety vests and bags for collected garbage were all provided for volunteers.
 Clean-up Days are held in spring and fall.
 Please check back here for updates on the next opportunity!